 We hiked about 5 miles of this beautiful and scenic trail.
 At the top, we encountered a small amount of rain, but overall a beautiful day.
 There are areas that are a bit steep, but the good thing is that this trail is not very highly trafficked.
 The day of our visit here it was quiet, serene, and we found waterfalls.
 It is a moderately challenging hike, so fewer folks hike this trail.
 Most tourists probably look for something easier and not so strenuous.

 Day 5: BEACH

 This was to be our day to enjoy the beach and the ocean.
 We spent the afternoon relaxing on the beach, dipping in the water, and even found a random hammock for anyone to enjoy.

 The beach area where we spent the day at was not an official designated beach or picnic area.
 We found a quiet, hidden cove spot with only a few people here in the area between Kahana and Napili before you reach Kapalua.
 It was great.

-So, although our trip started off a little shaky with unexpected challenges, we realized how lucky we were to be able to experience this short time in Maui.
+Although our trip began with a unexpected challenges, we realize that it is nothing to worry about.
+We feel very lucky and fortunate to be able to experience this short time in Maui.
 Our last visit to Maui was for our honeymoon, 17 years ago.
-During this trip we also did a lot of reminiscing of our Maui trip from back then, and visited places to see if it has changed since then.
-We concluded that it has changed somewhat with more pop up small shopping retail centers, but other than that, not too much change.
+We enjoy reminiscing of our Maui trip from back then.
+In making a few comparisons of today versus back then we notice a few things.
+We noticed a few pop up retail boutiques and a couple small shopping retail centers.
+Other than that, not too many changes.

 The weather was spectacular, the beaches and water were perfect, and the sunsets were stunning!
 The highlight of our trip was meeting a new friend, the beautiful friendly kitty we called Tiger.
 He was visiting us at our condo every day we were there.
 We can’t wait to go back again.